 The legislation on this page is now in effect

 For information on Employment Standards legislation that was in force until December 31, 2017, go to https://work.alberta.ca/employment-standards-2017.html

-- The overtime rule for highway and railway construction is 10 hours per day or 60 hours per week, whichever is greater.
+- The overtime rule for operating a taxi is 10 hours per day or 60 hours per week, whichever is greater.

 Who’s considered a taxi cab driver?

 A taxi cab driver is a person employed to:

 - drive an automobile that is driven for hire to a traveler’s destination